Quantifiers and witnesses for the nonclassicality of measurements and of states: Nonclassicality of a multi-measurement and a measurement

 \begin{proposition} A set of measurements $\{\{M_{b|y}\}_{b}\}_{y}$ is nonclassical if and only if its flag-convexification $\{\tilde{M}_{b,y}\coloneqq \frac{1}{|Y|}M_{b|y}\}_{b,y}$ is nonclassical. \end{proposition}

-This was proven in Ref.~\cite{Selby2023} (and the analogous result is proven for non-uniform flag-convexification in Ref.~\cite{selby2023accessible}).
+This was implicitly established in Ref.~\cite{Selby2023}, and the analogous result for non-uniform flag-convexification was proven in Ref.~\cite{selby2023accessible}.
+Specifically, Ref.~\cite{Selby2023} showed that, in a prepare-and-measure scenario, the statistics generated by a measurement set $\{\{M_{b|y}\}_b\}_y$ together with an arbitrary preparation set $\mathsf P$ are classically explainable if and only if the statistics generated by the flag-convexified measurement $\{\tilde M_{b,y}:=\frac{1}{|Y|}M_{b|y}\}_{b,y}$ together with $\mathsf P$ are classically explainable.
+Hence, by Def.~\ref{def: nonclassical measurement}, qualitative nonclassicality is preserved under flag-convexification.

 Proposition~\ref{prop:to_single_model} does not say anything about the {\em quantitative} amount of nonclassicality in a multi-measurement under flag-convexification.
 We show in Appendix~\ref{appfc1} and Appendix~\ref{appfc2} that many of the measures we introduce in this work do not change under flag-convexification.
 We do not expect such a quantitative equivalence to hold for general measures of nonclassicality.